lrisviel/markdown/README.md

 **This github page contains many gif and png images, and it is a better choice to wait your browser before reading it.**

 To introduce this feature, let's begin with a kimono sketch of Shiki.
+The sketch is from google image.

 ![gif0](https://raw.githubusercontent.com/lrisviel/markdown/master/github/gif0.gif)